InfoSeeking/IRIS/README.md

 - bin/ - Executable files (compiled on Linux Mint)
 - extension/ - written in C to handle text processing, compiled version is called text_processing and is in bin folder
 - controllers/ - files which perform specific tasks (e.g. clustering, summarization, etc.)
-- library/ - helpful methods shared among all controllers
+- library/ - helpful methods shared among all operators
 - storage/ - folder where all of the request/response data is stored, where all of the necessary indexing files are created (and removed)
 - tests/ - this folder has all of our testing XML files, most of which are very simple and used for debugging, however, under tests/higher_behavior, there are more interesting XML tests using piping to do more complex actions
 - tests/requester - this is a tool for sending XML requests to your API and viewing responses in a collapsable XML tree.
 It is useful for testing without having to write code